GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Just newly started my survey form and I hope I can code it tomorrow even I get distracted by many things on the internet.

+### Day 63: April 6, 2021 | Tuesday

+**Today's Progress**: Still working on my survery form which talks about what kind of job we want in the tech industry

+**Thoughts**: I just started to style it with css and honestly its so overhelming knowing that your doing it on your own like without the need of tutorial but thankfully I can search some of my problems in google.